 M Pavilion will host an all-female Indigenous Fashion Storytelling Session, bringing together some of the best Indigenous storytellers to share their favourite fashion items and explore the cultural elements of fashion and design.

-Malthouse Theatre showcases young, female talent with the mainstage debut of playwright Ra Chapman.
+Malthouse Theatre showcases young, female talent with the mainvstage debut of playwright Ra Chapman.
 K-Box is a surreal comedy, centred around Lucy, a 30-something Korean adoptee.